• Skip to primary navigation

 The Serviced Apartment Solution

 If you’re only in Hong Kong for a short time, or you need a place to stay until you find somewhere permanent to live, serviced apartments are ideal.
 There are many in Hong Kong – from budget options to luxury suites, and from HK Island to Kowloon, Lantau and the New Territories – all with flexible lease terms and in convenient locations close to commercial hubs and transport links.
 Serviced apartments extend a hotel-like experience, with professional housekeeping and the kinds of cooking facilities you don’t find in a standard hotel room.
-One notable example is Hong Kong Parkview, a mix of apartments and serviced residences set in a beautiful location in Tai Tam Country Park, but with quick access to Central.

-Hear it from the residents
+Hear it from the other expats in Hong Kong

 Any advice for newcomers around the real estate search?